• Free shipping on all orders

 How Are Axolotls Scientifically Valuable?

 Axolotls are some of the best-studied riverine critters on Earth, as they provide us with valuable information about the regeneration of tissues and limbs, as well as morphogenesis.
 These creatures can regrow severed limbs and lost organs (including their hearts, eyes, and spinal cords) or accept surgically grafted transplant limbs in place of their own.
-Studying axolotls could potentially help us to improve human transplant outcomes and contribute to other fascinating research.
+Studying axolotls could potentially help us improve human transplant outcomes and contribute to other fascinating research.
 That’s why researchers are going all-in to safeguard the few axolotls that remain in their natural environment.

 What’s Being Done to Save Axolotls in Their Native Habitat?